samuelomotayo/data-analyst-sam/README.md

 <br>•	Rainwater Harvesting = (# of building water systems / Total # of active mechanized systems) * 100
 Step 2: Compare and contrast the result of the outcome in step 1 above.

-4. Design ETL Pipeline:
+3. Design ETL Pipeline:
 <br>•	Extracting the data source from the S3 bucket through the Amazon S3
 <br>•	Dropped unwanted columns using the ‘Change Schema’ function
 <br>•	Counted the number of rows in the dataset using ‘Aggregate’ as a summarization function
-<br>•	Merged datasets using the ‘Join’ function •	‘Dynamic transformation’ to calculate the distribution ratio.
+<br>•	Merged datasets using the ‘Join’ function
-<br>•	Created a recipe from the set of treatments for the first data set and applied to the second data set.
+<br>•	‘Dynamic transformation’ to calculate the distribution ratio
 <img width="897" alt="image" src="https://github.com/user-attachments/assets/3a6cfe65-07f8-47ea-918a-b70c215b5deb" />

-5. Highlights and Findings:
+4. Highlights and Findings:
 <img width="634" alt="image" src="https://github.com/user-attachments/assets/a894ca83-f0ff-4496-beea-1fcebce81229" />

-Deduction 1: Mechanical System usage in Fairview and Westend
+Insight/Deduction 1: Mechanical System usage in Fairview and Westend
 <br>1.
 Rainwater Harvesting/Alternative Water System:
 <br>a.
 A common trend in both locations is that the Rainwater Harvesting/Alternative Water system is the least of all mechanized systems used with 2 in Fairview and 1 in Westend.
 <br>b.
 This mechanized system represents the smallest portion of the overall system count with 2.04% in Fairview and 1.10% in Westend.